movabs/movabs.github.io/ai/_posts/2023-08-26-linear-regression.markdown

 ## Abstract:

-Linear regression, a foundational statistical technique, constitutes a vital instrument for modeling intricate relationships between dependent and independent variables within the empirical realm.
-This expository inquiry embarks on an incisive exploration of linear regression's underpinnings, encompassing its mathematical essence, optimization strategies, and evaluative paradigms.
-We unveil the cardinal role of linear regression in diverse domains, propounding it as an analytical cornerstone for predicting, elucidating, and discerning inter-variable dynamics.
+Linear regression, a foundational statistical technique, constitutes a vital instrument for modeling intricate relationships between dependent and independent variables within the empirical realm. \
+This expository inquiry embarks on an incisive exploration of linear regression's underpinnings, encompassing its mathematical essence, optimization strategies, and evaluative paradigms. \
-Our exposition delves into the derivation of the fundamental formula, elucidating the contextual significance of the intercept and slope parameters.
-Subsequently, we embark on a rigorous dissection of the cost function, a pivotal construct instrumental in the estimation of model parameters, grounded in the Mean Squared Error $$(MSE)$$ paradigm.
+Our exposition delves into the derivation of the fundamental formula, elucidating the contextual significance of the intercept and slope parameters. \
+Subsequently, we embark on a rigorous dissection of the cost function, grounded in the Mean Squared Error $$(MSE)$$ paradigm. \
 An incisive exposition of gradient descent as a quintessential optimization algorithm unfolds, traversing its iterative mechanics towards optimizing parameter space.

-The pursuit of model fidelity unfurls through meticulous evaluation via $$R-squared$$, $$Root Mean Squared Error (RMSE)$$, and $$Residual Standard Error (RSE)$$ metrics, thereby culminating in a comprehensive model appraisal.
+The pursuit of model fidelity unfurls through evaluation via $$R-squared$$, $$Root Mean Squared Error (RMSE)$$, and $$Residual Standard Error (RSE)$$ metrics.
-By syncretizing mathematical rigor with pragmatic utility, this work furnishes an in-depth comprehension of linear regression's mechanics, manifesting its quintessence as an indelible analytical methodology within the scientific and practical domains.
+By syncretizing mathematical rigor with pragmatic utility, this work furnishes an in-depth comprehension of linear regression's mechanics.

 ## 1. Introduction